Slumber Falls Camp Summer Programs

 Our Sports Camp offers more active youth a camp experience to connect to others and form a community through games and sporting activities.
 Sports Camp incorporates leadership development skills while using sports as the vehicle for the application of these skills.

-Board Game Camp at Slumber Falls connects young people to one another through playing games, mainly table top games and their variants.
+Geek Week at Slumber Falls connects young people to one another through playing games, mainly table top games and their variants.
 This camp is targeted for 8th to 10th graders (plus or minus a grade).
 Our world is complex and diverse, and our children must learn the skills to navigate in uncertain waters.
 This camp teaches leadership skills, self-confidence, critical thinking, memory retention, and communication skills to highlight a few targeted areas.
 In addition to table top games, campers will experience games and activities throughout the camp which include swimming, evening activities, arts and crafts, campfires, and other traditional camp programming.
 This camp is limited in space due to the nature of programming, so sign up early!